What is the Toughest ATV? Durability, Power, and Price

 Second Place: Honda Fourtrax Rancher 420 4×4

-Honda Fourtrax Rancher 420 4×4
+stock photo of the 2023 Honda Fourtrax Rancher 420 4×4

 If you are looking for a budget-friendly alternative, you can never go wrong with the Honda Fourtrax Rancher 420 4×4.
 Honda makes some of the world’s toughest ATVs, and this model is the perfect example.
 The four wheeler can tow up to 848 lbs. and it is fueled by a 420cc engine that delivers up to 26 horsepower.
 Yes, this is much slower than the Polaris Sportsman XP 1000 High Lifter Edition, but it’s way more than enough to have a good time while riding trails.